Di-π-methane rearrangement

 In organic chemistry, the di-π-methane rearrangement is the photochemical rearrangement of a molecule that contains two π-systems separated by a saturated carbon atom.
 In the aliphatic case, this molecules is a 1,4-diene; in the aromatic case, an allyl-substituted arene.
 The reaction forms (respectively) an ene- or aryl-substituted cyclopropane.
 Formally, it amounts to a 1,2 shift of one ene group (in the diene) or the aryl group (in the allyl-aromatic analog), followed by bond formation between the lateral carbons of the non-migrating moiety:

 Discovery

 This rearrangement was originally encountered in the photolysis of barrelene to give semibullvalene.
-Once the mechanism was recognized as general by Howard Zimmerman in 1967, it was clear that the structural requirement was two π groups attached to an sp^{3}-hybridized carbon, and then a variety of further examples was obtained.
+Once the mechanism was recognized as general by Howard Zimmerman in 1967, it was clear that the structural requirement was two π groups attached to an sp^{3}-hybridized carbon, and then a variety of further examples were obtained.